IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 12b - 13a | Week 11: Future Project -

+0. Work on the feedback you've been given (from me and your group).
+How is your project evolving?

+1. Storyboard - work to develop and iterate your narrative on your storyboard

+2. Artifact - work to evolve and develop your thinking about your artifact.
+Do you need another low-fi iteration to help you think through what this thing is and how it works?
+What are you learning from your prototypes?

+3. Develop your Future Final Presentation.
+Show your process!
+    - Mind-map/brainstorm the mechanism you are using for your final presentation.
+    - What research needs to be done?
+Do you need to look up some websites?
+Reference some texts?
+Interview someone?
+Visit a place and be a fly on the wall?
+    - moodboards, personas, concept maps, and other visual research
+    - storyboard - how is your final presentation going to happen?

 ### Semester Week 11b - 12a | Week 10: Future Project -

 0. Post the outcome of the exercises and the feedback that you received.
 Post a reflection on how any of them are impacting your work.
 Be specific